On the Justification of Believers at Judgment Day

 Peter van Mastricht

-“From this come three periods of justification that should be diligently observed here, namely:
+Hence, three stages of justification should be diligently observed here, namely:

 .